Top 10 Best Sites

 Looking for a dating site you can trust?
 Search no more.

-We are now forever changed as humans when it comes to what we have experienced thus far in this COVID- 19 era.
+as humans when it comes to what we have experienced thus far in this COVID- 19 era.
 No matter what our political affiliation, we can all agree that this forced pause has allowed us to reevaluate our everyday lives in different ways.

 It stands to reason that gay dating has also been affected, and you may see some changes that will either scare or excite you.
 Let me raise five ways that the quarantine may have altered your dating outlook.